-Early division efforts centered on providing continued education and training standards for juvenile court personnel, developing and standardized assessment and classification system that recommends graduated sanctions and services aimed at reducing juvenile offender recidivism, and evaluating the effects of tighter protective custody timelines in child abuse and neglect cases.
+Early division efforts centered on providing continued education and training standards for juvenile court personnel, developing a standardized assessment and classification system that recommends graduated sanctions and services aimed at reducing juvenile offender recidivism, and evaluating the effects of tighter protective custody timelines in child abuse and neglect cases.

 Division projects now include expanding communication networks, better assessment of juvenile offenders, and better evaluation of offender data through automated systems.
 Communication is being enhanced with better hardware, software, specialized juvenile offender databases, and establishment of cooperative information-sharing agreements with other youth service agencies.
-Conversion of the hand-scored standardized offender assessment and classification system to a software program will allow for easier collection, storage, and evaluation of juvenile offender data.
-A single source for juvenile related information will be available and incorporated into the larger court automation software system being established for the state.
+Conversion of the hand-scored standardized offender assessment and classification system to a software program allows for easier collection, storage, and evaluation of juvenile offender data.
+A single source for juvenile related information has been incorporated into the larger court automation system that is being implemented in various circuits throughout the state.

-In addition, the division is also working to establish alternative treatment programs, and work on child abuse and neglect cases, foster care and adoption, parent education programs and mediation to improve court services to the public.
+In addition, the division is also working to establish alternative treatment programs, and work on child abuse and neglect cases, foster care and adoption, divorce education programs for parent and children and alternative dispute resolution such as mediation in child custody and visitation disputes, child abuse and neglect cases, and in juvenile victim/offender situations to improve court services to the public.
 The success of adult drug courts as an alternative treatment to substance abuse problems has led to the development of juvenile and family drug courts.
 Under early development are other specialized courts such as mental health courts and a Unified Family Court.
 Federally funded pilot projects to establish permanency planning for abused and neglected children placed in foster care are in progress as well.